wissemb11/WBC-Vue3-Vite-template/README.md

 In that case, WBC become a caviar, theses operations can be dynamically used throw the object js:

-- hide/show the componnent
+- hide/show the component
-- stylish the componnent
+- stylish the component
 - add headers and footers for this component
 - Link the component to urls
 - add events to components
-- ranging and changing the layout of the componnents easly like a puszzle game
+- ranging and changing the layout of the components easily like a puzzle game
-- interact with the backend
+- interact with the back-end
   <!--
   | HTML Layout | options API | Composition API |
   | ----------- | ----------- | --------------- |